cheer-shuowang/cheer-shuowang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-> **"Bridging the gap between Virtual Architectures and Physical Realities."**

 I am a dual-degree graduate student exploring how digital systems shape our understanding of the physical world.
-Currently, I am pursuing a **Master of Science at the National University of Singapore (NUS)** in the Department of the Built Environment, while simultaneously earning an **M.S. in Artificial Intelligence** from the **University of Colorado Boulder**.
+Currently, I am pursuing a **Master of Science at the National University of Singapore (NUS)** in the Department of the Built Environment, while simultaneously earning an **M.S. in Artificial Intelligence（online)** from the **University of Colorado Boulder**.

 My journey began in the tech industry as a **Product Planner at Tencent**, where I witnessed firsthand how algorithms influence user behavior.
 Now, I leverage that industry experience to fuel my academic research.